MicrosoftLearning/mslearn-ai-concepts/readme.md

 These exercises make use of in-browser apps in the [AI Apps](https://microsoftlearning.github.io/ai-apps/) repo.

-> **Important**: These apps are <u>not</u> supported Microsoft services or products.
+> **Important**: The apps used in these labs are <u>not</u> supported Microsoft services or products.
 They are educational resources to support practical exercises in training courses; and are provided as-is without warranty of any kind.
 Performance issues and occasional failures are to be expected.
 In older or lower-spec computers, they may run slowly or not at all.